ShrutiVaishnav03/My-SQL-Project/README.md

 # My-SQL-Project
 <br>
 SQL project to analyze the online sales of a company.<br>
-this data contain the order_id, category of product, profit and loss, total amount of product etc.
+This data import from the Excel & it contains the order_id, category of product, profit and loss, total amount of product etc.
 <br>
 Here I solve SQL queries by creating questions like : <br>
  Q1: Which category of product has largest amount?